pick1/Archive-scraper/README.md

 #### oil_scrape.py

-Programmatically accesses energy news from oilprice.com to retreive recent headlines and article links related to the energey sector.
-Data is checked for uniqueness before being sent to storage.
+Python script for programmatically accessing energy news from oilprice.com.
+Uses `requests` and BeautifulSoup to retreive recent headlines and article links related to the energey sector.
+Default gathers headlines and summaries from the frontpage.
+Alter `n=x` to the depth of the pages to scrape (current page count is 906).
+Data for each is appended to a list, zipped and formatted to Pandas DataFrame for ease of storage (flat file, database etc...).